mbragi/linka/README.md

 ## 🤝 Contributing

 1. Follow the existing code structure
-2. Use TypeScript for frontend/adapter, Rust for backend services
+2. Use TypeScript for frontend/adapter, Solidity for smart contracts
 3. Maintain brand consistency per `docs/BRAND.md`
 4. Keep chat UX as the primary interaction model
 5. Write tests for new features